usestrict/gitbook-centos-docker/README.md

 # GitBook CentOS Docker Container

 Gitbook implementation on a CentOS based container.
-For Jacob Kenner.
+For Jacob Kenner, again.

 This image includes a `docs` directory in which you can place your GitBook content.